PINTO0309/onnx2tf/docs/flatbuffer_direct_quick_regression_2026-07-16.md

 conversion is warranted.
 The immutable pre-change evidence is [`docs/baselines/flatbuffer_direct_quick_tier0_4_0e666234_result.json`](baselines/flatbuffer_direct_quick_tier0_4_0e666234_result.json).

+That evidence was committed and pushed independently as `c3cab627` before the profile change.
+HybridNets is now retained as excluded history in both the 49-entry measured-quick profile and the 420-entry managed Tier 0-4 profile, with normalized reason `repeated_quick_ceiling_timeout`.
+Their active counts are respectively 48 and 381.
+Profile contract tests assert both the counts and the exact exclusion.
+No converter source, timeout value, model artifact, or accuracy acceptance was changed, and the model was not rerun.

 ## Pre-fix outcome

 This document freezes the regression evidence **before any source fix**.
 The